Lars Knudsen (producer)

 Lars Knudsen is a Danish film producer.
 He is the co-founder of Parts & Labor with Jay Van Hoy and the co-founder of Square Peg with Ari Aster.
 He is best known for producing the films Ain't Them Bodies Saints, Frank & Lola, The Witch, American Honey and Hereditary.

 Career

 In 2004, Lars Knudsen and Jay Van Hoy founded the production company Parts & Labor which produced the films Beginners, Ain't Them Bodies Saints, The Witch and Frank & Lola.
 In 2016, Knudsen and Van Hoy decided to part ways.

 On June 20, 2019, Knudsen and director Ari Aster launched their production company Square Peg after their collaboration on the film Hereditary.
 The company produced Midsommar, Resurrection, The Northman, Beau Is Afraid, Dream Scenario and Sasquatch Sunset.

+In May 2026, it was announced that Knudsen and Aster will produce Aster's upcoming film, Scapegoat, through Square Peg, with A24 distributing.